ShengyuHE/desi_y3_redshift_errors/main/README.md

    redshift-difference distributions.
 2. `clustering/` injects those error models into mock catalogs and computes two- and three-point clustering statistics.
-3. `full_shape/` constructs likelihoods and fits the measured statistics to quantify parameter shifts or constraints.
+3. `full_shape/` constructs likelihoods, profiles, and MCMC/nested-sampling
+   fits of the measured statistics to quantify parameter shifts or constraints.

 The redshift-error labels used in the clustering and fitting stages are: